Credit Card Payoff Time Calculator

 How this calculator works

-• Monthly interest = balance × monthly rate
+• Monthly interest is calculated from the current balance and monthly rate.

-• Payment rule: payment is capped so it never exceeds the amount due (balance + interest + new charges)
+• Payment rule: the payment is capped so it never exceeds the amount due (balance + interest + new charges).

-• Payment first covers interest, remainder reduces principal
+• Payment first covers interest, and any remainder reduces principal.

 Actual issuer calculations may differ (e.g., daily interest, fees).
 Always check your statement.